-- Hydrangea macrophylla: The Latin name says it all, as this kind has big leaves.
-This is the species that varies the color of its flowers depending on the pH of the soil.
+- Hydrangea macrophylla: The Latin name says it all, as this kind has big leaves and one of its common names is mophead hydrangea.
+This is the species where pH controls the color of the flowers.
+Acidic soil produces blue blooms, and alkaline soil produces pink blooms.

-- Hydrangea quercifolia: This is a type valued more for its leaves (which resemble oak leaves) than for its flowers.
+- Hydrangea quercifolia: Also known as the oakleaf hydrangea.
+This is a type valued more for its leaves (which resemble oak leaves) than for its flowers.

-- Hydrangea petiolaris: This is a true vining plant, often trained on fences and trellises.
+- Hydrangea petiolaris: This is a true vining and climbing hydrangea often trained on fences and trellises.

 Panicle hydrangeas such as Strawberry Vanilla™ flower on new wood that grows in the current season.
-For this reason, it's important to do your pruning after they have flowered, in late fall to early spring.
-Pruning at the wrong time (late spring or early summer) can reduce flowering if new growth is being trimmed off.
+It sets its bud in springtime for summer flowering.
+For this reason, it's important to do your pruning after it has flowered, in late fall, winter, or very early spring.
+Pruning at the wrong time (late spring or early summer) will reduce flowering if new growth. and therefore, buds is removed.